MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Add_a_Domain.md

+---
+lab:
+  title: Learning Path 1 - Lab 1 - Exercise 3 - Add a Custom Domain
+  description: 'In this exercise, you will gain experience adding this domain to Adatum'' Microsoft 365 deployment.
+When you add a domain to Microsoft 365, it''s called an accepted, or custom domain.
+Custom domains allow companies to have their own branding on emails and accounts so that customers can verify who is emailing them (for example, @contoso.com).
+Adding a new domain is a three-step process:'
+  duration: 10 minutes
+  level: 300
+  islab: true
+  primarytopics:
+    - Microsoft 365
+---

 # Learning Path 1 - Lab 1 - Exercise 3 - Add a Custom Domain

 When a company purchases Microsoft 365, they are typically provided with a default domain name in the format of **companyname.onmicrosoft.com**.
 The "companyname" in companyname.onmicrosoft.com is a placeholder for the actual name of the company that purchases Microsoft 365.
 This default domain name is assigned by Microsoft during the sign-up process and is unique to the organization.
 It serves as an initial domain that can be used to access Microsoft 365 services immediately.